 Ashtech Infotech Listed by lamashtu Ransomware Group

 On May 8, 2026, the Indian IT services firm Ashtech Infotech appeared on the leak site of the ransomware group Lamashtu.
-The company, a Mumbai-based system integrator founded in 1986, had internal files exfiltrated during a ransomware attack.
+The company, a Mumbai-based system integrator founded in 1986, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose information was taken remains unknown, anyone whose personal or employment records passed through Ashtech’s systems could be affected.

 Public reporting indicates that Ashtech Infotech was listed on the Lamashtu leak site on May 8, 2026.
 The data consists of internal files exfiltrated after a ransomware deployment.
 No confirmed count of exposed records has been published, and the precise types of documents remain unclear from available screenshots and descriptions on the leak portal.
 Ashtech provides end-to-end technology solutions to enterprises, which means employee data, client contracts, and partner information were likely among the files at risk.